Times Square Theatre

 It was announced in July of 2004 that the urban apparel retailer, Ecko Unlimited, would be converting the old Times Square Theatre into a four-story store, with architectural elements such as the proscenium arch, ceiling dome, and ornamental plasterwork saved.
 This never happened.

 In early-2011, plans were proposed to renovate and reopen the theatre housing a Las Vegas style multimedia show named “Broadway 4D”.
 Opening was planned for June 2014, but the project was cancelled.
-On September 18, 2018 it was announced that the theatre would recieve a $100 million renovation to convert into retail use.
+On September 18, 2018 it was announced that the theatre would receive a $100 million renovation to convert into retail use.
+By 2024 the auditorium had been gutted.

 Contributed by Ross Melnick